-A rustic Fresh Plum Cake is a fabulous dessert option for Thanksgiving and fall parties.
+A rustic Fresh Plum Cake is a fabulous dessert option for summer picnics and parties.
 Serve warm with ice cream!

 My kids love to be in the kitchen.
 I don’t blame them!
 The aromas wafting from the oven are hard to beat.
 There’s not another room I’d rather be in…

 The other morning we woke up and shuffled downstairs to our usual weekend morning routine.
 Breakfast, lounging around in our jammies, talking about what we are going to do the rest of the day…